 Cedar hedges are made by planting cedar trees close together to achieve natural fencing.
 They can be pruned for desired height and provide long-term privacy shielding.
 If it becomes necessary to move the hedge to a different location, it can be done without losing the plants, but some precautions and proper handling of the trees are necessary.
 However, not all cedar hedges are true cedars.

 Video of the Day

 The hedge should be pruned in July to give it a bottom-heavy look, removing dead branches and unwanted foliage that makes it unnecessarily top heavy prior to moving.
 Pruning will also make it easier to move each individual shrub.
 If necessary, prune lightly between the plants to remove any intertwining branches.

 Most cedar roots tend to be shallow, so extensive deep digging should not be required.
 Once the entire circumference of the tree root ball is dug out, carefully lay the tree over on its side and pull it gently from the soil.
 This will be continued down the line of the hedge.
 If the plants are being moved close by, it is recommended to transplant each one as it is removed, but that may not be possible if they are being transported elsewhere.

 Preparation of New Site

-Look over the new transplant site to make sure that the cedars will receive partial shade to full sun; do not transplant them to a full-shade area.
-Do not place it next to a road or sidewalk where salt will be used in the winter, as this can kill cedar; instead, place it at least three feet away.
-Dig a hole at least 2 inches deeper than the root ball of the cedar that will be transplanted, and add peat moss or composted material.
-The hole may need enlarging if the root ball is larger than initially thought.
-Water the soil in the hole thoroughly just before placing the root ball into it.
+Look over the new transplant site to make sure that the cedars will receive full sun to partial shade; do not transplant them to a full-shade area.
+Do not place the new hedge next to a road or sidewalk where salt will be used in the winter, as this can kill cedar; instead, when transplanting cedar trees to an area where road salt is used, place the transplanted tree at least 3 feet away.

 Correct Planting Methods

 Water the transplanted tree with a soaking hose for several hours, if possible; it is recommended to do this each morning and evening for the first two weeks after transplant.
-Place cedar mulch around the base of the hedge to retain moisture, and wait five months -- or until the following spring -- to add any fertilizer.
+Place cedar mulch around the base of the hedge to retain moisture, and wait six months — or until the following spring — to add any fertilizer.